Social Equity & Economic Development – SEED

 What is Social Equity & Economic Development

-Social Equity and Economic Development, or S.E.E.D., is a platform geared towards empowering minorities of all color, females, veterans and individuals from an economically depressed community, facilitating their entry into the cannabis industry.
+Social Equity and Economic Development, or SEED, is a platform geared towards empowering minorities of all color, women, veterans, and individuals from communities most adversely impacted by the “War on Drugs”, facilitating their entry into the cannabis industry.
 Our goal is to help them secure licenses that lead to compliant, successful cannabis businesses.

 What We Offer